Madison Chock: Early career

 Madison Chock began skating at age five, becoming interested after watching it on TV with her parents.
-Ice dance was suggested to her at the age of 12, and she found that she enjoyed it, although she initially had no interest in dance.
+Ice dance was suggested to her at the age of twelve, and she found that she enjoyed it, although she initially had no interest in dance.
 She also tried pair skating and took tests through the intermediate level.

 Chock skated for one season with Kurt Lingenfelter on the intermediate level.
 They won the pewter medal at the 2006 U.S. Junior Championships.

-First two seasons with Zuerlein
+First two seasons with Greg Zuerlein

 Chock teamed up with ice dancer Greg Zuerlein in June 2006.
 They placed fifth in the novice division at the 2007 U.S. Championships.
 They began working with Igor Shpilband and Marina Zueva in 2007.

 Making their Junior Grand Prix debut, Chock and Zuerlein won gold in September 2007 in Tallinn, Estonia.
 With a bronze medal at their second event, in Chemnitz, Germany, they qualified to the ISU Junior Grand Prix Final in Gdańsk, Poland, where they placed fifth.
 They received the junior bronze medal at the 2008 U.S. Championships.